SainiGurkirat/Pokemon-Game/README.md

 ### Choose Pokemon:
 - Each player selects 3 Pokemon from the pool of 10.
-- Pokemon stats are based set power and the level
+- Pokemon stats are based on their power and the level
 - The moves of each will always stay the same.

 ### Battle: